danabr75/opengl/tutorial.md

 glutReshapeFunc( method("reshape").to_proc )
 ```

-Note: An older notation you'll see instead of @lambda@ is @proc@.
+Note: An older notation you'll see instead of `lambda` is `proc`.
 The
-PickAxe v2 notes that @proc@ is "mildly deprecated" in favor of @lambda@.
+PickAxe v2 notes that `proc` is "mildly deprecated" in favor of `lambda`.
-You'll also sometimes see @Proc.new@ used in place of either.
+You'll also sometimes see `Proc.new` used in place of either.
 Pages 359-360 of
-PickAxe v2 describe the differences between using @lambda@ and @Proc.new@,
+PickAxe v2 describe the differences between using `lambda` and `Proc.new`,
 but for our purposes either will be fine.

 ### <a name="internals"></a> Internals